johnamdickson/portfolio-project-1/README.md

 ![Footer](/assets/README-files/footer.jpg)
   - The footer section includes links to the actual social media sites for Little Woolly Snuggles.
 The links will open up a new tab to allow easy navigation for the user.
   - The footer also contains a link to the company's Etsy shop.
-  - The footer is fixed to the bottom of the page and is accessible at any time whilst browsing.
+  - At first, the footer was fixed to the bottom of the page to make it accessible at any time whilst browsing.
+This was changed as described above.
   - The links use fontawesome icons with a colour consistent with the text colour used elsewhere in the website.
-  - As the header is not fixed, a button was added to take the user back to the top of the page.
+  - As the header was originally not fixed, a button was added to take the user back to the top of the page.
+This button was retained as it fitted in with the site design and retained some functionality in the scrollable pages.
   - The back to top button sits just proud of the footer and is only visible when the user scrolls down away from the header.
 <br><br>